Conobi/politiscales/questions.md

 On the contrary, the **Essentialists** consider that an individual is by nature how he/she is and that his/her characteristics which make this person who she/he is, are innate.

 1. “One is not born, but rather becomes, a woman.”
-2. Differences of treatment and quality of life in our society show that racism is still omnipresent.
+2. Differences in treatment and quality of life in our society show that racism is still omnipresent.
 3. All sciences, even chemistry and biology are not uncompromising and are conditioned by our society.
 4. The categories “women” and “men” are social constructs that should be given up.
 5. Nobody is by nature predisposed to criminality.